- 1.99% MER rate for bisf houses

 Mrs E from London

-I was advised to get an equity release from my East London home to minimise inheritance tax.
+I was advised to release equity from my East London home to minimise inheritance tax.
 My son and daughter used the money to pay down their mortgages.
 The interest rate on the equity release was so low it was close to their mortgage rate.

 Mrs G from Leeds